Understanding the Impact of Voluntary Car Repossession on Your Credit Score

 Vehicle repossessions can affect your credit score if you have any of the following:

 Each can appear on your report as a separate entry.
-Repossessions, collections, and court judgments can remain on your credit report for up to seven years, reading as a derogatory mark and dropping your credit score by 100 points.
+Repossessions, collections and court judgments can remain on your credit report for up to seven years, reading as a derogatory mark and dropping your credit score by 100 points.

 Repos can also affect your ability to get a vehicle loan in the future since the repo is on your credit report.
-A lender may charge higher interest rates if approved because of the defaulting risk.
+A lender may charge higher interest rates if approved because of the risk.
 On top of your credit score, repos affect your bank account.
 Even after your car is taken and sold, you often need to pay the difference, a deficiency balance.

 Your credit undergoes devastating, long-term effects when your car is repossessed.
 Both voluntary and involuntary car repossessions can affect a cosigner’s credit because each person shares the responsibility.
 However, a cosigner benefits from the same rights as the primary borrower if a repossession occurs.

-What Is Voluntary Repossession?
+What Is Voluntary Automobile Repossession?

 Also called a voluntary surrender, a voluntary car repo happens when you can’t afford your car payments and return your vehicle to the lender on your own terms.
 Many believe this is the safe way out, but it isn’t always easier or less painful than going through an involuntary repo.